Type: Incomplete Dominant

 Masque is primarily a pattern mutation, but can also have a slight hypo-like effect.

-Masque is a dominant mutation that used to be associated with Diffused or Bloodred corns.
+Masque is an incomplete dominant mutation that used to be associated with Diffused or Bloodred corns.
 It was theorized that the typical head and belly pattern of Masque was a het marker for Diffused.
 Breeding trials determined that Masque is its own gene mutation, and not a het marker.
 It can be combined with any morph, but is most frequently combined with Red Factor and Diffused to create the Bloodred morph.

 The head of a Masque corn is one of the key features that defines it as a Masque.
 The head pattern will be reduced and often have a grayish background color.
 The pattern on the head is often described as ‘bald’.
 Another common head pattern on Masque corns looks like a skull.
-In the homozygous form of Masque (super Masque), the head pattern will be further reduced, occasionally having almost no pattern at all.
+In the homozygous form of Masque (Super Masque), the head pattern will be further reduced, occasionally having almost no pattern at all.

-The body pattern of a masque corn will resemble a normal corn, but the colors may be slightly brighter or lighter due to masque’s hypo-like effect.
+The body pattern of a Masque corn will resemble a normal corn, but the colors may be slightly brighter or lighter due to Masque’s hypo-like effect.